-Body yellowish-white; head sessile; vertex ferruginous; thorax with two ferruginous vittæ, confluent before, and becoming obsolete behind; wings with the nervures, except those of the margin, black; inferior wings not extending beyond the fourth abdominal segments; setæ hardly longer than the body, the incisures black; feet white; anterior thighs ferruginous at tip; anterior tibiæ at tip, and their tarsal incisures, fuscous.
+Body yellowish-white; head sessile; vertex ferruginous; thorax with two ferruginous vittæ, confluent before, and becoming obsolete behind; wings with the nervures, except those of the margin, [43] black; inferior wings not extending beyond the fourth abdominal segments; setæ hardly longer than the body, the incisures black; feet white; anterior thighs ferruginous at tip; anterior tibiæ at tip, and their tarsal incisures, fuscous.

-Length over one-fourth of an inch, of the setæ
+Length over one-fourth of an inch, of the setæ over three-tenths.

-over three-tenths.

-Caught on the window in August.
+Caught in the window in August.

-4. B. obesa.
-Body short; wings blackish, with a hyaline spot, and numerous smaller ones.
+4. B. obesa:-Body short; wings blackish, with a hyaline spot, and numerous smaller ones.

-Body very short and robust, blackish livid; wings dark brown or blackish, with numerous small, transverse, hyaline spots, or abbreviated lines, and a large hyaline, very oblique, semifacia about the middle on the anal half; inferior pair, excepting on the apicial margin with numerous transverse, abbreviated, hyaline lines; abdomen with a dull, rufous, livid margin to the segments; setæ very short, hairy, with black incisures; feet pale yellowish; incisures of the tarsi black.
+Body very short, robust, blackish livid; wings dark brown or blackish, with numerous small, transverse, hyaline, very oblique, semifasciæ about the middle on the anal half; inferior pair excepting on the apical margin with numerous transverse, abbreviated, hyaline lines; abdomen with a dull, rufous, livid margin to the segments; setæ very short, hairy, with black incisures; feet pale yellowish; incisures of the tarsi black